 Remember, zakat does not need to be a grand gesture:

 The Messenger of Allah (saw) said, “The acts most beloved to Allah, Exalted be He, are those which are done regularly, even if they are small”.
 (Muslim)

 At Muslim Hands, several of our projects are Zakat and Sadaqah eligible.
-Most of them give you the option to choose to make either a one-off donation or a smaller regular payment.
+Most of them give you the option to make either a one-time donation or smaller payments regularly.

 For an even bigger impact, give Sadaqah Jariyah on behalf of someone who has passed away, and receive the immense blessings of your charity in the hereafter.
 Our Sadaqah Jariyah projects start from just $40 and can be found here.